Blackjacx/Development/mobile-interview.md

 ### Prioritization

 - [x] What do you think is better?
 Deliver a project perfect but late or deliver it good and in time.
 - [x] Imagine you get 2 big tasks assigned for the next 2 weeks.
-How would you structure your work to solve them?
+How would you structure your time to solve them?
 - [ ] Think about a time where you had to work on multiple projects in parallel.
 How did you plan your time?
 What was the result?
 - [ ] Describe a situation where you felt stressed and overwhelmed in a project.
 How did you cope with that?
 - [ ] How do you decide how much time is needed for a user story?